-- 95. The third Fundamental Element calls on financial institutions to "[I]dentify functions, activities, products, and services-including interconnections, dependencies, and third parties-prioritize their relative importance, and assess their respective cyber risks," and to "[i]dentify and implement controls-including systems, policies, procedures, and training-to protect against and manage those risks within the tolerance set by the governing authority." - 96.
-Thus, "[i]deally as part of an enterprise risk management program," entities should evaluate the inherent cyber risk (or the risk absent any compensating controls) presented by the people, processes, technology, and underlying data that support each identified function, activity, product, and service" and then "identify and assess the existence and effectiveness of controls to protect against the identified risk to arrive at the residual cyber risk."
+96. Thus, "[i]deally as part of an enterprise risk management program," entities should evaluate the inherent cyber risk (or the risk absent any compensating controls) presented by the people, processes, technology, and underlying data that support each identified function, activity, product, and service" and then "identify and assess the existence and effectiveness of controls to protect against the identified risk to arrive at the residual cyber risk."

-- 97. G7FE Element 3 is consistent with ICP 8 (Risk Management).
+97. G7FE Element 3 is consistent with ICP 8 (Risk Management).
 As stated in ICP 8.1, under this standard: "the supervisor requires the insurer to establish, and operate within, an effective risk management system."
 Further, this risk management system should "allow for the identification, assessment, monitoring, mitigation and reporting of all risks of the insurer in a timely manner.
-It takes into account the probability, potential impact and time horizon of risks." - 98.
-As summarised in the Issues Paper, ICP 8 Guidance lists a minimum set of categories that the risk management system should cover.
+It takes into account the probability, potential impact and time horizon of risks."

+98. As summarised in the Issues Paper, ICP 8 Guidance lists a minimum set of categories that the risk management system should cover.
 These include "operational risk management," "conduct of business," and "other risk-mitigation techniques."
 In addition, ICP 8 Guidance states that the risk management system should take into account all reasonably foreseeable and relevant material risks, including current and emerging risks.

-- 99. ICP 8 Guidance also describes typical components of an effective internal control system.
-The description of the "policies and processes" component explains that effective internal control system should include "appropriate controls for all business processes and policies," including "critical IT functionalities," and "access to databases" and to "IT systems by employees." - 100.
-In addition, ICP 8 Guidance addresses the need for insurers to devote sufficient resources to the control functions, including appropriate IT/management information processes.
-It also states that the internal audit function should provide independent assurance to the Board and Senior Management in respect of the continued ability of the insurer's IT architecture to support the firm's operations. - 101.
-Outsourcing arrangements are also addressed in ICP 8 Guidance, which notes that when entering into or revising an outsourcing arrangement, the Board and Senior Management should consider how the insurer's risk profile and business continuity will be affected by the contemplated arrangements.
+99. ICP 8 Guidance also describes typical components of an effective internal control system.
+The description of the "policies and processes" component explains that effective internal control system should include "appropriate controls for all business processes and policies," including "critical IT functionalities," and "access to databases" and to "IT systems by employees."

+100. In addition, ICP 8 Guidance addresses the need for insurers to devote sufficient resources to the control functions, including appropriate IT/management information processes.
+It also states that the internal audit function should provide independent assurance to the Board and Senior Management in respect of the continued ability of the insurer's IT architecture to support the firm's operations.

+101. Outsourcing arrangements are also addressed in ICP 8 Guidance, which notes that when entering into or revising an outsourcing arrangement, the Board and Senior Management should consider how the insurer's risk profile and business continuity will be affected by the contemplated arrangements.
 Specifically, ICP 8.8. states: "The supervisor requires the insurer to retain at least the same degree of oversight of, and accountability for, any outsourced material activity or function (such as a control function) as applies to non-outsourced activities or functions."
-This can apply to the service provider's governance, risk management, and internal controls with respect to cybersecurity. - 102.
-Finally, ICP 19 (Conduct of Business) is also relevant to G7FE 3.
+This can apply to the service provider's governance, risk management, and internal controls with respect to cybersecurity.

+102. Finally, ICP 19 (Conduct of Business) is also relevant to G7FE 3.
 Under this standard, ICP 19.12 calls on the supervisor to "require[s] insurers and intermediaries to have policies and procedures for the protection and use of information on customers."
-As an example of such policies and procedures, ICP 19.12 mentions "assessing the potential impact of new and emerging risks that could threaten the privacy of personal information, such as the risk of cyber attacks, and taking appropriate steps to mitigate these through measures such as internal controls, technology and training."
-56
+As an example of such policies and procedures, ICP 19.12 mentions "assessing the potential impact of new and emerging risks that could threaten the privacy of personal information, such as the risk of cyber attacks, and taking appropriate steps to mitigate these through measures such as internal controls, technology and training."62

-B. Recommendations for Supervisors Regarding Risk and Control Assessment a.
-Insurers should identify and classify functions including information assets and data sensitivity, as well as their interconnectedness; proactive technology and processes; external dependency management; and situational awareness.
+B. Recommendations for Supervisors Regarding Risk and Control Assessment

-103. With regard to insurers' cybersecurity risk and control assessment, it may be appropriate for supervisory practices to encourage or reflect the following:
+103. With regard to insurers' cybersecurity risk and control assessment, it may be appropriate for supervisory practices to encourage or reflect the following in a risk-based and proportionate manner:

-Identification and classification of functions including information assets and interconnectedness
+Identification and classification of functions